smithlabcode/ribotricer/README.md

 In order to run ribotricer, you need to have the following three files prepared including:

-* **genome annotation file** in GTF format, supporting both GENCODE and Ensembl annotation
+* **genome annotation file** in GTF format: our implementation handles all variations of GTFs besides the often used GENCODE and Ensembl hosted ones
 * **reference genome file** in FASTA format
 * **alignment file** in BAM format